keiki83/CS175_Project_AI/docs/final.md

 the task.
 Part of the evaluation will be on how well you are able to motivate the challenges of the problem, i.e. why is it not trivial, and why you need AI/ML algorithms to solve it. --->

-The goal of Project Gladiator is to create an agent capable of fighting zombies in minecraft.
+The goal of Project Gladiator is to create an agent capable of fighting zombies in Minecraft.
 For a human player, this does not seem like a daunting task.
 "Grab your sword and start swinging" as my friend once stated, but teaching a computer to do this is entirely different.
 Taking the approach of my friend, an agent could use a shortest path algorithm with continuous sword swinging.
 This would result in a swift death, a player has a general idea of when to stop attacking and run away.
 No consideration is put into how to survive against the zombie swinging back.
 This becomes a challenge for the agent.

-Considering the afformentioned methods of combat, we choose to use SARSA (State Action Reward State Action) algorithm for a Markov Decision Process.
+Considering the aforementioned methods of combat, we chose to use SARSA (State Action Reward State Action) algorithm with epsilon-greedy action selection for a Markov Decision Process.
+A simple agent which acts randomly or simply moves toward the zombie swinging its sword performs extremely poorly and rarely kills even a single zombie.
 The game world can be broken down into a series of episodes with information based on the current state similar to how a player would evaluate the situation.
-Consideration is put into the players health, the distance of the zombie, etc. The player then decides if an attack should be attempted or if backing away is more viable.
-From a top-down view of the sarsa algorithm and the player, they will be doing indentical things, with the exception that a human player has intuition.
-The agent, well he has his q_table.
+Agent health, the distance of the zombie, nearby obstructions, and whether the agent or zombie have been hit are all considered.
+The agent then decides if an attack should be attempted or if moving is more viable.
+From a top-down view of the SARSA algorithm and the player, they will be doing identical things, with the exception that a human player has intuition.
+The agent, well he has his Q table.

-With sword and q_table in hand, we sent our gladitor into combat with zombies to find out if he is capable of learning to fight.
+With sword and Q table in hand, we sent our gladiator into combat with zombies to find out if he is capable of learning to fight.

 ## Approaches
 <!--- Approaches: Use another level-two header called Approaches, In this section, describe both the baselines